 Here are the seven different NBN connection types and how they work.

-Most residential NBN providers offer a maximum theoretical download speed of 100Mbps (megabits per second) and maximum theoretical upload speed of 40Mbps.
-In reality though, download speeds of about 80Mbps are the norm, depending on the NBN speed tier you choose for your plan.
+Most residential NBN providers offer a maximum theoretical download speed of 100Mbps (megabits per second) and a maximum theoretical upload speed of 20Mbps.
 The more you’re willing to pay, the faster your NBN speeds should be.

 |Speed Tier||Max Download Speed||ACCC Average Evening Speed*|